How to Disable Password Strength Meter in WordPress Website?

 Key Takeaways

-• Nexter Extension (Free) allows users to disable the password strength meter in WordPress.
+• Nexter Extension (Free) allows users to disable the password strength meter and restrict script loading to essential pages such as login, checkout, and account pages.

 Table of Contents

-However, loading this script on the entire website can sometimes cause unnecessary page load times due to the extra code being loaded on all pages.
+However, loading this script across the entire website can cause unnecessary page load times because the extra code runs on pages where it is not needed.

-Fortunately, with the Nexter Extension (Free) plugin it is possible to disable the password strength meter in WordPress and only load the script where it is needed, such as on the login, checkout, and account pages.
+With the Nexter Extension (Free) plugin, it is possible to disable the password strength meter in WordPress and load the script only where it is needed, such as on the login, checkout, and account pages.

 Learn via Video Tutorial